Updated May 15, 2025

 Greenpoint is my favorite neighborhood in all of New York City, and I’ve spent many a weekend strolling about and checking out all the coolest spots.

-Did you know that Greenpoint is also known as “Little Poland”?
-With the second largest Polish community in the United States, trailing Chicago, Greenpoint is your spot for Polish restaurants (but there’s also so much more!).
+With the second largest community of Polish immigrants in the United States (trailing Chicago), Greenpoint is your spot for Polish restaurants (but there’s also so much more!).

-I’ve crafted a list of the 11 Best Restaurants in Greenpoint so you can explore what makes this Brooklyn neighborhood one of the most trendy and up-and-coming spots to hang out.
+I’ve crafted a list of the Best Restaurants in Greenpoint so you can explore what makes this Brooklyn neighborhood one of the most trendy and up-and-coming spots to hang out.

-Interest in the Top Things To Do in Greenpoint, NY?
+Interested in the Top Things To Do in Greenpoint, NY?
 Check out more here.

 The first Polish restaurant I would recommend is Karczma — one of my favorite restaurants in New York City of all time!
 Karczma has delicious, authentic Polish food at a great price, with a dreamy wooden ambience that takes you away from the hustle and bustle of New York.